|Nutritional Guidelines (per serving)|

 Dissolve yeast in 1/2 cup of warm water.
 Add sugar and stir until dissolved.
 Let sit for 10 to15 minutes until water is frothy.

 Place dough on floured surface and knead for 10 to 15 minutes.
 When the dough is no longer sticky and is smooth and elastic, it has been successfully kneaded.

 Coat a large bowl with vegetable oil and place dough into the bowl.
 Turn dough upside down so all of the dough is coated.

 Allow to sit in a warm place for about 3 hours, or until it has doubled in size.

 Once doubled, roll out in a rope, and pinch off 10 to 12 small pieces.

 Heat oven to 500 F and make sure rack is at the very bottom of the oven.
 Be sure to also heat your baking sheet.

 Roll out each ball of dough with a rolling pin into circles.
 Each should be about 5 to 6 inches across and 1/4-inch thick.

 Bake each circle for 4 minutes until the bread puffs up.
 Turn over and bake for 2 more minutes.

-- While still warm, take a spatula and gently push down on each puff.
+Remove each pita with a spatula from the baking sheet and place on a wire rack.
+While still warm, take a spatula and gently push down on each puff.
 When they are thoroughly cool, place in storage bags.

 Storing Pita Bread